CSC207-UofT/course-project-bug-makers/teamDocumentation/UserServiceDocumentation.md

   - Course List: `.getCourseList(String username)`, will give you string representation of course list.
   - Wish List: `.getWishList(String username)`, will give you a string representation of the wish list.
   - Schedule List: `.getScheduleList(String username)`, will give you a string representation of the schedule list.
-- If you wish to get the latest `Schedule`, I mean the *Object*, you may call `getLatestSchedule(String username)`, it wil give you the `Schedule` obj.
+- If you wish to get the latest `Schedule`, I mean the *Object*, you may call `.getLatestSchedule(String username)`, it wil give you the `Schedule` obj.
 It is handy when it comes to schedule update and calendar present.
+- If you wish to modify the course/wish, you may try `.rmCourse(String username, String courseCode)`,  `rmWish(String username, String courseCode)`.
+- If your wish to clear up the course/wish list, you may try `userClearCourseList(String username)` and `userClearWishList(String username)`.